TarMatt/Leaves-classification/README.md

 # Algorithms-for-Massive-Data-project

-The code contain the jupyter notebook version of the code
+The code contain the jupyter notebook version of the code.
+In the github there is also the report written for the exam of Algorithms for Massive Data.

 This is the link to google colab: